matheus-marcelinux/MTGDeckBuilder/README.md

 # MTGDeckBuilder
-A simple MTG Deck Builder in java with ZK and PostgresSQL
+A simple MTG Deck Builder in java with ZK and PostgreSQL